mtalamud/Data-Analyst-Role-ECE-Corporate-Partners-Mihir-Samanyu-Talamudipi/README.md

 - Visual exploration of trends across institutions

 All findings are organized into a structured dataset and presented with data visualizations for clarity.
+To run the python script to see the visualizations, make sure everything is in the same folder.